saisushvitha/rxjs_test/README.md

 - global angular cli - v12.2

 ## To run the code

-To start the app open the command prompt with the code path and type npm start.
+To start the app open the command prompt with the code path
+1. Do #npm install first to download the node modules required.

+2. Than type #npm start to start the application